Chief executive and office holders

 Stephanie was admitted as a solicitor in 2002 and has a wealth of experience in corporate governance, regulatory frameworks and professional regulation.

-Stephanie holds a Master of Laws in public law and global governance from King’s College, University of London.
+Stephanie holds a master of laws in public law and global governance from King’s College, University of London and is a fellow of the Chartered Governance Institute.

-Lubna has been a Law Society council member since 2013 and chair of our key Membership and Communications Committee since 2018.
-She is also a member of the Law Society Board.
+She has been a Law Society Council member since 2013 and is the chair of the Law Society’s Membership and Communications Committee as well as a member of the Law Society Board.

-She is principal solicitor at Legal Swan Solicitors in Birmingham.
+Lubna is a solicitor with her own practice, Legal Swan Solicitors, in Birmingham.
 She specialises in professional discipline and regulation.
-She is also a mediator dealing with civil and family disputes.
+She is also a mediator.

 Chief executive – Paul Tennant OBE